 The idea that everything has to be discoverable, and used by a majority of iOS owners, is the kind of thinking that got us into this mess in the first place. iOS has been very weak on powerful features, held back by a need to make everything easy for a majority to discover.

 I’m happy that the iPad finally diverges from the iPhone with today’s launch of iPadOS 13.
 The inclusion of ever-more-powerful keyboard shortcuts, along with these new gestures, doesn’t affect “casual” users at all.
 On the Mac, you can choose ⌘-C to copy, or you can mouse up to the menu bar and find the command there.
 Now a similar choice is available on the iPad.

-The new text tools, then, are excellent, and may be one of the most important updates in iOS 13 for many people.
+The new text tools, then, are excellent.
+They might be one of the most important updates in iOS 13 for many people.
 You’re going to love them.

 - Apps get this upgrade for free.
 In iOS 13, this is just how text selection works now.
 There’s no need for developers to do anything to get these news tools. ↩